mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 #### Debugging in VSCode

-To debug in VSCode, you need to create a debug configuration for the command with required arguments.
+To debug in VSCode, you must create a debug configuration for the command with the required arguments.
 Run the following commands to create a new launch.json file for the debugger:

 ```
 touch .vscode/launch.json
 ```
 Then put the following example configuration into the file.
-Review and replace the command name and arguments depending on the command you wish to debug.
+Review and replace the command name and arguments depending on the command you want to debug.

 ```json
 {